ordina-jworks/ordina-jworks.github.io/_posts/2017-10-05-Kickstarter-Trajectory-2017.md

 I guess every day, but at least in these sessions there were no real repercussions :)" -- Simon

 "Learning about all those different technologies.
-There really is too much to chose from.
+There really is too much to choose from.
 But if I have to pick something, it's the Spring Boot session.
 I previously experimented with Spring Boot at my internship, where nothing seemed to make sense.
 But after this session, everything I was struggling with became clear and fell into place.